 How to Compare

 Keep in mind when comparing these statistics that a companyâ€™s overall safety record is about more than simply the total number of accidents.
-A companyâ€™s safety is more accurately determined by comparing the number of accidents to the number of highway miles travelled.
+A companyâ€™s safety is more accurately determined by comparing the number of accidents to the number of highway miles traveled.
 Likewise, the percentage of the accidents that cause injury or death, as opposed to those that simply damage property, is also important to understanding the general safety rating of a company.

 For the curious, the pages below contain more than just accident information.
 The federal government compiles and reports extensive details that may be of interest, including: